Rhenish Railway Company: The North Sea

 The Rhenish Railway Company still lacked a connection to the German North Sea ports.
 The Cologne-Minden Railway Company had completed its line on 18 June 1874 from Wanne through Haltern, Münster, Osnabrück and Bremen to Hamburg.
 The RhE gained a concession for its own route north from the Prussian government on 9 June 1873, which it completed within six years.
 On 1 July 1879 it opened the 175 km long Duisburg–Quakenbrück line via Oberhausen West, Bottrop Nord, Dorsten and Rheine to Quakenbrück.
 It connected with the network of the Royal Westphalian Railway Company to Emden in Rheine and of to the Grand Duchy of Oldenburg State Railways to Wilhelmshaven in Quakenbrück.

 Operational lines

 The Rhenish Railway Company’s lines in the Ruhr were not well connected to economic centres due to the relatively late construction, especially since they had been planned primarily for the transport of coal.
-This explains why most lines of these lines are no longer in operation.
+This explains why most of these lines are no longer in operation.
 By contrast, its lines in the Rhineland and the Rhine Valley are still vital for rail transport.